Grze-Jas/Inventory-Dashb./README.md

 ### Removing header of SAP-import (done through text clipboard) with eg LIKE
 ### Application.Inputbox with : data entry, empty entry (fast re-use of previous data) and aborting
 ### Item search modifiers: User gets prompted, next put in use
-### Looped searching via SAP t-code in case of errors
+### Looped searching via SAP Zxxxx transaction type in case of errors
 ### Flipping through SAP tables (3, document-flow check equivalanet, now missing in SAP) to pass on data to main Subroutine
 ### Dictionary-based comparison of 2 lists
 ### Finding most frequent value in variable based range
 ### Calling other Subs
-### Powerful SWTICH-featuring Formula to check text lengths and start creating other logics
+### Powerful SWITCH-featuring Formula to check text lengths and start creating other logics
 ### MB1B (invetory transfer) mass transacting
-### Subroutine to Read iDocs and pass its contenst to anoother sub
+### Subroutine to Read iDocs and pass its contents to anoother Sub
 ### Array formula looking for set of digits at 1 time, and returning their positions

 + extensive cross-tab, 2-SAP-t-codes automation of Material, price, value formula determination